-The RecognizeGood Lighthouse Award recognizes the selfless community efforts and philanthropy of Austin-area service clubs through length, magnitude or impact of service – by highlighting “special” organizations and telling their stories, we believe that others will be inspired to make our community a better place.
-Award nominees may be sent to firstname.lastname@example.org, and are voted on by a selection committee according to the following criteria:
+The RecognizeGood Lighthouse Award recognizes the selfless community efforts and philanthropy of Austin-area service clubs.
+By highlighting “special” organizations, we believe that we will inspire others make our community a better place.
+Award nominees may be sent to email@example.com, and are voted on by a selection committee according to the following criteria:

 - Length of Service

 This is the fifth RecognizeGood Lighthouse Award for an Austin-area service organization.
 Previous award winners include Sertoma of Round Rock, Rotary Club of Lakeway / Lake Travis.
 Austin Downtown Founders Lions Club and Town & Country Optimists Club.